 The neighboring picture by Hans Holbein is called “The Ambassadors” (1533, from Wikimedia Commons).
 Every thing is painted very realistic, in trompe-l’œil style.
 But what is the strange shape in the bottom foreground?

 What to do

 You could try a slanting look on the image from top right.
-Easier: further down I have cut out this shape; with the slider at the right you can change its angle, with the slider at the bottom its horizontal scale.
+Easier: below I have cut out this shape; with the slider at the left you can change its angle, with the slider at the right its horizontal scale.
 This allows you to make the shape recognisable.
-Two tips: (1) set both sliders to rather low values, (2) memento mori.
+A tip: memento mori.

-The shape is rendered with a strong perspective distortion, an example of an anamorphotic display.
-Now in the National Gallery in London, the painting originally hung at the bottom of a staircase, so when descending the angle was just so.
+Holbein painted the shape with a strong perspective distortion, an example of an anamorphotic display.
+Now in the National Gallery in London, the painting originally hung at the bottom of a staircase, so descending that staircase the angle was just so.